fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 2. Creating a React project.
 3. Understanding the concept of component.
 4. Building the tabs user interface, where I deal with some practical aspects of using React.
-5. Hourly log.

 ## Disclaimer

-This quick tutorial can get you started, but remember that I just dedicated 8h to learn React.
-Most of the things I mention here can be plain wrong.
-If you are planning to build some serious site you probably want to read the documentation and see how these concepts fit there.
+This quick tutorial will condense the *essential* information in order to build React applications, but remember that I just dedicated 8h to it.
+Most of the things I mention here can be plain wrong and there may be important omissions.
+If you are planning to build some serious application you need additional sources of information, probably the official documentation, which looks quite complete and easy to process.

 ## Creating a React project

-A react project is quite a complex thing, which puts together several different technologies.
-There is a project called [*create-react-app*]() that puts all this together automatically by typing in the command line this:
+React projects are quite a complex because they put together several different technologies.
+However, there is a project called [*create-react-app*]() that configures a lot of things automatically.
+You just need to install and run in order to create your React project:

 {% highlight bash %}
 npm install -g create-react-app create-react-app my-app
 {% endhighlight %}

-This will create a project with [a lot of things configured on it](https://github.com/facebook/create-react-app#whats-included).
+[Here](https://github.com/facebook/create-react-app#whats-included) is the list of the things it configures.

 The following command runs your project:

 {% highlight bash %}
 npm start
 {% endhighlight %}

-The project created contains no configuration file, all is defined by default in some dependency probably.
-It is possible to [*eject*](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) from this situation and get all the configuration files in your project:
+The project created contains no configuration file.
+Probably all is defined by default in some dependency.
+However, it is possible to [*eject*](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) from this situation and get all the configuration files in your project:

 {% highlight bash %}
 npm run eject
 {% endhighlight %}

-Finally, you just run *npm run build* in order to get the application built in a *build* folder.
+Finally, you just run

+{% highlight bash %}
+npm run build
+{% endhighlight %}

+in order to generate the production ready artifacts in a *build* folder.
+The build command outputs useful information, for example that you have to put the path of your application in the *homepage* attribute in *package.json*.
+In my case, [the application](/react-post/index.html) is installed in the "/react-post" path, so I have to set it to "/react-post":

+{% highlight json %}
+{
+  "name": "react-post",
+  "version": "0.1.0",
+  "private": true,
+  "homepage": "/react-post",
+  "dependencies": {
+    ...
+  }
+  ...
+}
+{% endhighlight %}

 ## React components